 The fortifications of the Main Town from the fourteenth century consisted of a single line of the wall, closing the town area from the north, west and south.
 Initially, the town probably did not have brick fortifications from the side of the river.
 Along the defensive walls from the inner side, there was a 4.3 meters wide undewall street, and there was a moat outside.
 The original wall was quite low, about 2.5-3.5 meters high (5 meters with the breastwork), but relatively thick, about 1.5 meters wide.
-It was topped with battlement, without arrowslits in the merlons.
-After 1409, it was raised by another 5 meters and topped with battlements with arrowslits.
-A covered wall-walk ran on the top of the wall.
+It was topped with battlement, without arrowslits in the merlons and and the wall-walk on the offset (0.6-0.8 meters).
+After 1409, wall was raised by another 5 meters and topped with battlements with arrowslits.
+From the inside, it was surrounded by a roofed wall-walk of the wooden structure, suspended on corbels.
+Exceptionally, in the western part of the circuit, from the town side, arcades were added to support the wall-walk and reinforce the curtains.